Believing: Faith and Fear

 They wouldn't say who healed their son because they were afraid they would be cast out of the synagogue.
 In America we don't think much about being ostracized from our church because the next one is ready to take us in but this is not the situation in Judah at this time.
-If you were cast out of the synagogue you couldn't buy or sell, people wouldn't talk to you and you could no longer attend the synagogue.
+If you were cast out of the synagogue you could not buy or sell, people would not talk to you and you could no longer attend the synagogue.
 You would be a social outcast and financially ruined.
 Fear binds people, imprisons people and enslaves them.

 The disciples who walked with Jesus and were there when he did the miracles and healings were also affected by fear.

 when the doors were shut where the disciples were assembled for fear of the Jews,

 came Jesus and stood in the midst, and saith unto them,